hypernormalisation/cupola/README.md

 - `sddm`: display manager from the KDE Plasma desktop.
 - `ttf-ubuntu-font-family`: ubuntu TrueType fonts.
 - `pulseaudio`: general purpose sound server, required for polybar volume control
+- `physlock`: application to lock the X screen and all ttys.

 To install:
 ```bash